Table of Contents

 - having a lack of effective coping strategies

-- using some prescription drugs, like interferon, some beta-blockers, and corticosteroids, or recreational drugs, like amphetamines or alcohol
+- using some prescription drugs, like interferon, beta-blockers, and corticosteroids, or recreational drugs, like amphetamines or alcohol

 - having had an earlier episode of major depression